 The Local Government Action Team consists of about 10-15 partners representing funding agencies, local public health, and various nonprofit and grassroots organizations.

-(Ongoing) To support metro comprehensive plans to support equitable access to healthy food for all through the built environment and local policy.
+The goal of the Local Government Action Team goals was to support metro comprehensive plans to support equitable access to healthy food for all through the built environment and local policy.

 Tools & Resources:

 The Local Government Action Team sponsored and planned the Metro Regional Bus Trip, where nearly 50 food access advocates traveled 118 miles, covering five of the seven metro counties to learn more about food access work taking place in rural, suburban, per-urban areas.
 The locations highlighted community-based partnerships working on local planning efforts.

 The MFAN Comprehensive Planning Team developed the Community Health in Comprehensive Planning Checklist to further support food access advocates and planners to work together to advance equitable access to healthy food through the built environment.